What is a direct cremation?

-Direct cremation starts at £1,031, visit our prices page to see more details for your location.
+The cheapest direct cremation starts at £1,195, visit our prices page to see more details for your location.

 Separating the cremation from the memorial provides an opportunity to make a celebration of life more personal.
 Being able to say goodbye to the one you’ve lost in a way that feels more authentic and better reflects how your loved one lived can make the celebration of life extra special.

 One of the early direct cremations we performed was for a family who held a celebration of life with live music, food and family photographs.
 Others opt for a more intimate family gathering, perhaps just immediate family and close friends.

 There are so many ways to hold a fitting memorial, our post on ways to scatter ashes has a lot of really interesting ideas, many of which were even new to us.

 Recently we performed a direct cremation during the lockdown restrictions and the family members (who were located around the country) played some personally meaningful music or sat in quiet reflection in the privacy of their own homes at the same time the cremation took place.